 - (a) To the extent required by law, discharges to waters of the state shall not cause a violation of water quality standards rule under 10 CSR 20-7.031, including both specific and general criteria. - (b) General Criteria.
 The following general water quality criteria shall be applicable to all waters of the state at all times including mixing zones.
-No water contaminant, by itself or in combination with other substances, shall prevent the waters of the state from meeting the following conditions: - (1) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses; - (2) Waters shall be free from oil, scum and floating debris in sufficient amounts to be unsightly or prevent full maintenance of beneficial uses; - (3) Waters shall be free from substances in sufficient amounts to cause unsightly color or turbidity, offensive odor or prevent full maintenance of beneficial uses; - (4) Waters shall be free from substances or conditions in sufficient amounts to result in toxicity to human, animal or aquatic life: - (5) There shall be no significant human health hazard from incidental contact with the water; - (6) There shall be no acute toxicity to livestock or wildlife watering; - (7) Waters shall be free from physical, chemical or hydrologic changes that would impair the natural biological community; - (8) Waters shall be free from used tires, car bodies, appliances, demolition debris, used vehicles or equipment and solid waste as defined in Missouri's Solid Waste Law, section 260.200, RSMo, except as the use of such materials is specifically permitted pursuant to section 260.200-260.247.
+No water contaminant, by itself or in combination with other substances, shall prevent the waters of the state from meeting the following conditions: - (1) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses; - (2) Waters shall be free from oil, scum and floating debris in sufficient amounts to be unsightly or prevent full maintenance of beneficial uses; - (3) Waters shall be free from substances in sufficient amounts to cause unsightly color or turbidity, offensive odor or prevent full maintenance of beneficial uses; - (4) Waters shall be free from substances or conditions in sufficient amounts to result in toxicity to human, animal or aquatic life; - (5) There shall be no significant human health hazard from incidental contact with the water; - (6) There shall be no acute toxicity to livestock or wildlife watering; - (7) Waters shall be free from physical, chemical or hydrologic changes that would impair the natural biological community; - (8) Waters shall be free from used tires, car bodies, appliances, demolition debris, used vehicles or equipment and solid waste as defined in Missouri's Solid Waste Law, section 260.200, RSMo, except as the use of such materials is specifically permitted pursuant to section 260.200-260.247. - 6.
+Report as No Discharge when a discharge does not occur during the report period.